pcsiszar/Shadowrun-5.5/Core/Errata.md

 ### Magic

-#### Perceiving Magic

-Perceiving Magic rules apply to sustained spells as well.

-Illusion Spells are totall exempt from the Perceiving Magic rules.
-They have to be resisted with Logic + Intuition to notice.

 #### Spells

-Control Thoughts and Control Actions work by granting you Minor Actions equal to your net hits on the test.
+Control Thoughts and Control Actions are modified that you are granted a number of turns of equal to your net hits until the spell automatically ends.
+While you control the target, you get to control them using your Action pool.
-You immediately gain those actions, but you cannot spend more than 6 Minor Actions in a turn.
-If those Minor Actions are used, the spell ends.
+For out of combat applications, the spell lasts 3 seconds times the number of net hits you scored.
+Some enemies are immune to these spells.

 ##### A Note on Suicide